Simoja0428/Game-Dev-Projects/README.md

 ## The Guiding Light
 *The Guiding Light* is a text adventure game that is meant as a first project for someone using Unity or C#.
 Although short, the game gives the user a variety of options to choose their path.
 The game makes use of several fundamental concepts in game development, including but not limited to: states, user input through keys, and changing states/text information using C# scripting.

+## Number Hacker
+*Number Hacker* is less of a game and more of an interactive UI.
+In this interactive UI, the user thinks of a number, the computer will then attempt to randomly guess this number.
+As the user you will then click the corresponding 'Higher' 'Lower' or 'Success' button based on the computer's guess.
+This project makes use of several more new fundamental concepts in game development, including but not limited to: updating variables through C# scripts, user input through the mouse, and writing functions in C# scripts.